thehackerwithin/davis/index.md

 learning new tips and tricks to make their computational and data work flows better.
 Topics will be focused around scientific computing and data technologies.
-We call it "The Hacker Within" because we believe that everyone can grow their computational skills.
+We call it "The Hacker Within" because we believe that everyone can find their inner computational skills.
 In these friendly sessions, peers at all levels of experience share topics useful to our work.

 This meeting would be a great venue for introducing new libraries, showing off useful features of a scientific library or programming language you're using,